 3 awesome and easy DIY project gift ideas

-So it becomes easy, but it takes time to finish hahaha.
+So you need to trust and go with the process because it becomes easy.
+But it takes time to finish hahaha.
 The rule of how to finish and do the difficult stuff.
 For example, the long and complicated DIY projects in my case, you know.

 Don’t worry, that’s why I made a lot of them as I said earlier.
 I’m going to glue each one of them on the left and right sides.